the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 ---
 name: cffinit-3-advanced
 width: 80%
 alt: Third page of the form.
 More options appear on the left.
-CC-BY-SA.
 ---
 Third page of the form.
-More options appear on the left.
+More options appear on the left. `cffinit` v2.0.0.
 ```

 Click next to start adding additional fields.